flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 ## Failure Generator

-The failure generator will trigger system failures automatically depending on the rules set for the type of generator.
-There are several types of generators available that have different logics to trigger failures. each generator has their own settings on their triggering condition.
+The failure generator will trigger system failures automatically, depending on the rules set for the type of generator.
+There are several types of generators available that have different logics to trigger failures.
+Each generator has its own settings on its triggering condition.
 They can be armed individually and can trigger a specific set of failures.

 These options are found on the "Failure Generators" tab on the Failure page.